What Does A Raised Toilet Seat Look Like ? A Beginner’s Illustrated Guide

 - the seat is then placed on the rim of the toilet bowl

-- and the front locking clamp is adjusted until it is tight
+- and if the model has a front locking clamp, it is adjusted until it is tight

 Maddak Extra wide Tall-Ette elevated toilet seat w/ aluminum legs, Prod.
 No. T725881000